timcanby/Graph-Algorithm-Visualizations/README.md

 3. **Notice** how Kruskal considers edges globally while Prim grows from a single point
 4. **Observe** the different intermediate states – Kruskal creates a forest that merges, while Prim maintains a single connected component

----

-## 📄 License

-This project is released under the **MIT License**, ensuring maximum accessibility and reusability for educational purposes.

-### What This Means for You

-**Educational Use**: Free to use in any educational context, from K-12 classrooms to university courses to corporate training programs.

-**Modification Rights**: You can adapt, modify, and customize these visualizations for your specific needs without restriction.

-**Distribution Freedom**: Share these visualizations freely, whether in their original form or as part of larger educational packages.

-**Commercial Use**: While primarily designed for education, the MIT license allows commercial use if you find applications in training, consulting, or educational product development.

-### Attribution

-While not required by the license, we appreciate attribution when you use these visualizations in presentations, courses, or derivative works.
-A simple mention of "Graph Algorithm Visualizations by timcanby" helps others discover this resource.

----

-## 🙏 Acknowledgments

-This project builds upon the foundational work of countless computer scientists, educators, and open-source contributors who have made algorithm education accessible and engaging.

-**Special Recognition**:
-- **D3.js Community**: For creating and maintaining the powerful visualization library that makes these interactive experiences possible
-- **Algorithm Pioneers**: The computer scientists who developed these fundamental algorithms and made them freely available to the world
-- **Educational Technology Advocates**: Researchers and practitioners who have demonstrated the power of visualization in STEM education
-- **Open Source Contributors**: The global community that makes collaborative educational resource development possible

-**Inspiration Sources**:
-- **Academic Visualization Research**: Studies showing the effectiveness of animated algorithm visualization in computer science education
-- **Interactive Learning Platforms**: Existing educational tools that demonstrate best practices in user interface design for learning
-- **Algorithm Textbooks**: Classic computer science texts that provide the theoretical foundation for these implementations

----

 <div align="center">